TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Considering the number of cases where the comparisons with $n^2 - n$ operations is $2^(n-1)$, Quick Sort's expected number of operations is still less than $2 n log(n)$ which, as we discussed, is optimal.

-This implies that there are some lists where Quick Sort is extreamly efficent and as one might expect there are many such lists.
+This implies that there are some lists where Quick Sort is extreamly efficient and as one might expect there are many such lists.
-This is why languages which can keep states (C++, C, Rust etc) etc use something called Introsort which uses Quick Sort till the depth of recusion reaches $log(n)$ (at which point it is safe to say we are in one of the not nice cases); then we fallback to Merge Sort or a Heap/Tree Sort(which we will see in chapter 11).
+This is why languages which can keep states (C++, C, Rust etc) etc use something called Introsort which uses Quick Sort till the depth of recursion reaches $log(n)$ (at which point it is safe to say we are in one of the not nice cases); then we fallback to Merge Sort or a Heap/Tree Sort(which we will see in chapter 11).

 Haskell has an inbuilt `sort` function you can use by putting `import Data.List` at the top of your code.